ITI/memorizer/README-iti-robadams.md

 * Run some commands inside qemu's virtual machine
   * `uname -a` should indicate a kernel name like `6.0-memorizer`.
   * Run your test, capture your data.
-  * Copy your results to the outside world: `scp datafile.txt 10.something`
+  * Copy your results to the outside world using `scp`.
+You can copy it anywhere you want. `10.0.2.2` is a QEMU alias for the machine on which QEMU is running, so my command looks like: `scp foo.bar robadams@10.0.2.2:/data/robadams/.`